cartman1978/Fortnite-Quiz/README.md

-# Fortnite-Quiz
+# Video Game Quizzes

 ## **Goal for this project**

-Welcome to Fortnite Quiz !
+Welcome to Video Game Quizzes !

-Are you a Fortnite fan and you looking to test your knowledge about this addictive game?
+Are you a videogamer and you looking to test your ut your gaming knowledge to the test ?
 So let's get started and have fun!

 Thank you for visiting my project!